 return: result

 The source property points to your local file path.
-The etag property uses filemd5 to compute a hash of the file content; when the file changes, Pulumi detects the new hash and re-uploads the object.
-The key property sets the object’s name in the bucket.
+The etag property uses filemd5 to compute an MD5 hash of the file content.
+When the file changes, the hash changes, triggering Pulumi to upload the new version.
+The bucket and key properties specify where the object lives in S3.

 Encrypt objects with a customer-managed KMS key

-Applications with strict encryption requirements use customer-managed KMS keys to control rotation and access.
+Applications with strict encryption requirements use customer-managed KMS keys to control rotation, access policies, and audit trails.

 import * as pulumi from "@pulumi/pulumi";